UHDanke/gd_docs/suggestions/suggestions.md

 Stop triggers are able to clear timers by Group ID.
 "Clear" on Time Control would be able to clear a timer by item id.

-This isn't new functionality but it is less awkward than spawning a timer with the given item ID then stopping it.
+This isn't new functionality but it is less awkward than spawning a timer with the given item ID then stopping it, if the group of the timer is unknown or cannot be referred to.

+Clearing is useful primarily for resetting the remaps of a timer.

+### More Player Events

-### Grounded and Airborne player events
+#### Grounded and Airborne

 Grounded and Airborne player events for platformers.

+The current landing and jump events are not sufficient to tell whether the player is grounded or in the air accurately.

+#### Enter / Exit Practice Mode Event

 ### Build Helper / Regroup Copy Paste